wzhou7/fastPSM/README.md

 # How to Install This Package?

 To use this package, you will need the devtools library to install it from github.
-For example,
+When this repository is set as private, after setting up your credentials in RStudio, install this package as follows:

 ```
-install.packages("devtools") # install devtools
+library(gitcreds)
-library(devtools) # load devtools
+library(devtools)
-install_github("wzhou7/tfDID") # install package from Github
+install_github("wzhou7/tfDID", autho_token=gitcreds_get()$password) # install package from Github
 ```

 The above code needs to be run just once for any given computer.
 Then, you can load the package each time you are ready to use it: